The implant, also known as 'the rods', are a type of long-acting reversible contraception (LARC).

 WHAT IS IT?

 The implant is made up of two small rods the size of a matchstick.
 The rods are put under the skin in the inside of your arm.

 They slowly release a hormone called progestogen.

-They work for up to 5 years.
+They work for up to five years.
 You can have them taken out whenever you want.

 HOW DOES IT WORK?

 Implants can stop your body from releasing an egg each month.
 They also thicken the mucus in your cervix so sperm cannot get to an egg.

 HOW WELL DOES IT WORK?